Rehab has often been boring in the past. And when something’s boring, you’re less motivated to do it.

 That’s the kind of therapy we provide.

 Our toolkit includes many evidence-based therapies designed to stimulate the chosen area of the brain.
-Often, we’ll use several of these at once (co-activation) giving your brain the maximum opportunity to form new neural pathways and strengthen itself.
+Often, we’ll use several of these at once (co-activation) giving your brain the maximum opportunity to form new neural pathways.

 Integration of retained / returned primitive reflexes (these usually disappear in the first year of life but persist in some people).